johanz043/johanz043/README.md

-# ✌️ Welcome to my profile!
+# 👋 Welcome to my profile!

-hi

 # 🔭 About Me
+I am currently a third year computer science student in Deakin University.
+I am passionate in creating fun interactive programs and web applications, constantly trying to improve the efficiency and quality of my projects.